 Well, some companies in the UK and beyond have tapped into this market already.
 While not all are as generous as Volvo with giving away their safety gear for free, it doesn’t have to cost the earth.
 However, there are a few barriers that we should talk about, other than cost, before we look at modifying our classic cars.

 Changing a classic car’s originality in this context shouldn’t affect a car’s MoT or testing.
 Of course, MoTs are only a requirement if your car’s younger than 40 years old.
-However, if you’re adding and modifying the car to include things like safety devices then your MoT tester shouldn’t frown or turn you away.
+However, if you’re adding and modifying the car to include things like safety devices (such as retrofitting seat belts at home) then your MoT tester shouldn’t frown or turn you away.

 Then there’s whether classic car owners want to change the way that their car drives and feels in order to make their vehicle safer.
 Much like adding seat belts to your classic, it’s an ongoing debate with enthusiasts at club meets, on members’ forums and on Footman James’ website.
 It comes down to personal preference over the value of safety.
 While it’s true that owners of classic vehicles typically use their car less than other motorists, evidence points to the fact that you face a risk even if you do one mile rather than 10,000 a year.